Marcisbee/esjson/README.md

 Options:
    -v, --version            print version and exit
-   -s, --schema             validate json according to schema -e, --extensions         array of file paths to include (default: *.json) -a, --allow              rules for definitions and keys to allow (example: additionalProperties:name:MyDefinition)
+   -s, --schema             validate json according to schema -i, --include            array of file paths to include (default: *.json) -a, --allow              rules for definitions and keys to allow (example: additionalProperties:name:MyDefinition)
 ```